Edb83/snake/README.md

 ##### Food & Sparks

-In keeping with the neon/cyber them, a fluorescent colour palette has been used which lends itself well to the glow effect on food and spark objects.
+In keeping with the neon/cyber theme, a fluorescent colour palette has been used, which lends itself well to the glow effect on food and spark objects.
 A large number of colours has been used to amplify the spark effects, which can be quite dramatic in higher-scoring games.
 The temptation to include pink and purple hues (which are especially prominent in neon colour palettes) was resisted, so as to distinguish the neon purple snake.

 - ![#ff355e](https://via.placeholder.com/15/ff355e/000000?text=+) #ff355e (Radical Red)
 - ![#fd5b78](https://via.placeholder.com/15/fd5b78/000000?text=+) #fd5b78 (Wild Watermelon)